• Facebook

 Mom just can’t take criticism.

 Regardless of how carefully you put your complaint, mom can’t admit any wrongdoing.
 No matter what you say, she always has a comeback.
 Does she think she is untouchable or perfect?
-That would be an easy answer, but you know, that’s not it the whole story.
+That would be an easy answer, but you know, that’s not the whole story.

 Despite what looks like arrogance on the outside, you know she is an unhappy person on the inside.
 There’s a hard shell, an armor she can’t let anyone see beneath.
-You care about mom and you wonder if there something psychologically wrong with her?
+You care about mom and you wonder if there is something psychologically wrong with her?

 The technical word for this is “narcissistic extension.”
 She relates to you as if you were an extension of her.
 You are like her right arm.
 In this way, she owns you, uses you, and doesn’t regard you as separate from her.
-If you are the daughter trapped in the “good daughter” role, you may suffer from the good daughter syndrome.
+If you are the daughter trapped in the “good daughter” role, you may suffer from the Good Daughter Syndrome.

 I discuss in this video what it was mom didn’t get in her childhood (that every child needs) to cause her to be narcissistic.